hueypark/docs/v2.1/indexes.md

 - Each table's [primary key](primary-key.html) (which we recommend always [defining explicitly](create-table.html#create-a-table-primary-key-defined)) is automatically indexed.
-The unique index it creates (called `primary`) can never be modified by an `UPDATE` statement, nor can the primary key for a table be changed.
-Choosing a primary key is a critical decision for every table, with long-term consequences.
+The primary index it creates can never be modified by an `UPDATE` statement, nor can the primary key for a table be changed.
+  Moreover, the primary key determines how the rows of the table are distributed and stored together in a [range](architecture/overview.html#glossary).
+Choosing a primary key is a critical design decision for every table, and it carries long-term consequences.
-- A query can only benefit from using one index (`primary` or secondary), typically chosen by the optimizer.
+- A query of a table can benefit from at most _one_ secondary index, typically chosen by the optimizer.
-- When filtering by two or more columns in a query, efficiency of the query can be increased by using an index on two or more columns.
+- When filtering by two or more columns in a query, the efficiency of the query can be increased by using an index on as many of those columns as possible.
-- Queries can benefit from an index if they filter a prefix of its columns, even if they don't filter by the rest.
+- Queries can benefit from an index in one of several ways:
+  - If all of the columns in the `WHERE` clause match the index columns (or a prefix)
+  - If some of the columns in the `WHERE` clause match the index columns (or a prefix)
 - Columns filtered in the `WHERE` clause with the equality operators (`=` or `IN`) should come first in the index, before those referenced with inequality operators (`<`, `>`).
 - Indexes of the same columns in different orders can produce different results for each query.
 For more information, see [our blog post on index selection](https://www.cockroachlabs.com/blog/index-selection-cockroachdb-2/)&mdash;specifically the section "Restricting the search space."

-#### Example: Leveraging One Index with Two Queries
+#### Example: Index prefixes

 Suppose you want to optimize two queries.